 We refer to content as “machine-readable” when it conforms to a set of structural and semantic rules.
 Your average image or video isn't automatically machine-readable.
 It needs to be engineered to be understood by your computer, CMS, delivery systems, devices and channels.

 Some people refer to this process as "content engineering."
 To quote Scott Abel's book, The Language of Content Strategy, "Content engineering determines how content travels through systems, what happens to it, and how it gets to the right person, at the right time, in the language they prefer, on the device of their choice."

-If you're like me and the only experience you have with engineering is an annual car service, the term "engineering" might bring up images of time-intensive manual labour with a big bill at the end.
+If you're like me and the only experience you have with engineering is an annual car service, the term "engineering" might bring up images of time-intensive manual labor with a big bill at the end.
 However, the process of making content machine-readable is neither time-intensive nor manual.
-There's no need to task your poor intern developer into tweaking every piece of your content.
+There's no need to task your poor intern developer with tweaking every piece of your content.

 Instead, content engineering comes down to your content management system (CMS) and your content model.
 A smart content platform like Contentful takes a lot of the hard work out of creating, editing and managing structured and machine-readable content.
-It does this in a few ways, through a content model which structures your content into content types, and by keeping your content separate from its code so that it's format-free.
+It does this in a few ways: through a content model that structures your content into content types, and by keeping your content separate from code so that it's format-free.

 What are some of the elements of machine-readable content?

 It’s structured: While we say that content needs to be structured and machine-readable, it actually needs to be structured to be machine-readable.
 Structured content is content that has been broken down to components and meaningfully labeled.

 A home page displayed on the web isn’t structured content, it’s just a big blob of text, images and links.
 However, break the home page into smaller components (header image, tagline text, introduction paragraph, etc.) that are labelled, and it becomes structured content.